Did Your Child Suffer A Birth Injury In Pennsylvania?

 Is your child suffering from cerebral palsy, Erb’s palsy or another disability?
 It is never easy learning that your child has a condition that may be with him or her for life.
 As you deal with these difficult issues, you may want to know whether your child’s condition was caused by pregnancy-, delivery- or birth-related medical malpractice.

 At Dorian, Goldstein, Wisniewski & Orchinik, P.C., we represent children (and their families) whose injuries were caused by the negligence of a doctor or other medical professional.
-We serve clients throughout Bucks County, Philadelphia County, Delaware County, Montgomery County, Northampton County, Lehigh County, Chester County and the Northeast Philadelphia area.
-Contact us to schedule a free initial consultation with an experienced attorney: 215-809-3882.
+With offices in Bensalem and Northeast Philadelphia, we serve clients throughout Bucks County, Philadelphia County and all of Southeastern Pennsylvania.

 Considering Possible Causes Of Your Child’s Symptoms

 Delivering a baby is an extremely delicate matter in which doctors receive specific and specialized training.
 When a doctor delivers a baby, he or she has a responsibility to act carefully and promptly to prevent birth injuries whenever possible.
 Unfortunately, that does not always happen.
 Sometimes there is an unreasonably long delay in delivering a baby, despite signs of fetal distress.
 Such a delay can lead to hypoxia (a lack of adequate oxygen) in the fetus, which can cause brain damage in the form of cerebral palsy or other permanent conditions.

 If your child has developed cerebral palsy, Erb’s palsy or another condition due to a delivery or birth injury, you may have a valid claim for medical malpractice.